W-Floyd/Angl-Resource-Pack/CONTRIBUTING.md

 ***

-Note that if you have unsatisfied dependancies, the script currently does not know that, nor give any useful output to you, so keep an eye out for that.
+Note that if you have unsatisfied dependancies, the script will proceed without that file and any dependant files.
 Overall, errors are unforgiving - things must be **perfect** to function correctly.

-Also, to elaborate on the COMMON field, it is subjective.
+Also, to elaborate on the **COMMON** field, it is subjective.
 For example, 'Andesite' could just as easily have been 'Stone (Andesite)'.
 Up to you, just keep it consistant.